 Every Friday the Library will bring you short lists of buzz-worthy books in a rotating series of popular genres.

 For these and other fresh reads, stop by the second floor Fiction/AV/Teen desk.
 While there, talk to a Readers’ Advisor about new and old titles tailored to your taste.

-New: Historical Fiction Books
+New: Fiction Books

-New: Romance Books
+New: Nonfiction Books

 Reporter Jack Gannon is on the hunt for truth in the gripping international thriller The Panic Zone.
 Through the fiery wreckage of a devastating car accident in Wyoming, Emma Lane swears her one-year-old son is not dead and she saw someone take him.
 A bomb goes off in a Rio de Janeiro café, killing ten people including two reporters.
 On a cruise ship headed toward Florida a passenger dies, bleeding from every pore of his body.
 Three seemingly unrelated incidents are more connected than anyone could imagine, and only Jack seems to be putting the pieces together.
 As the stubborn journalist refuses to let go of these twisted stories, Rick Mofina keeps his readers at the edge of their seat.